datapane/datapane/docs/docs/concepts/datapane-enterprise/authentication-and-sharing.md

 ## Projects

 To share a report with a specific group of people on your Datapane Server, your administrator can create a Project under Settings -> Projects.
-When a new user is added to your Datapane server, the administrator can add them to a specific project.
+When a new user is added to your Datapane server, the administrator can add them to a specific Project.
 This is especially useful for sharing with external clients.&#x20;

 ![](../../img/concepts/authentication-and-sharing-2.png)

 !!! warning

-    Datapane Servers come with a default project.
+    Datapane Servers come with a default Project.
 All reports and scripts are shared with the `default` group automatically.
-If you do not want specific internal or external users to view these reports, **do not add them to the `default` project**.
+If you do not want specific internal or external users to view these reports, **do not add them to the `default` Project**.

-You can also change the project of a report via the web UI (as per the first image above).
+You can also change the Project of a report via the web UI (as per the first image above).